sithmel/chord-renderer/README.md

 Open http://localhost:8080 (or the port shown) in your browser.

  - Choose intervals (high E string is first select)
+ - (Optional) Customize interval labels: after selecting intervals an "Interval Labels" section appears.
+Enter up to 3 chars (empty allowed to clear).
+Check Color if you want the predefined marker color.
-- Leave blank for muted strings
+ - Leave blank interval selectors for muted strings
  - Submit to see original + inversions rendered
-- Reset to clear
+ - Reset to clear (also clears custom labels)

+ ### Custom Interval Labels (Demo)
+ The demo lets you override the short text and color used for each selected interval before generating voicings/inversions.
+ - Label length: max 3 characters.
+Empty string keeps the marker but with no text.
+ - Color toggle: unchecked by default; checking applies the predefined interval color.
+ - Scope: affects only the current browser session; not persisted and not part of the published library API.
+ - Merging: overrides are shallowly merged with the internal interval fingerOptions (text replaced; color only applied when checkbox is checked).
+ - Reset: the Reset button clears all custom labels and color choices.

+ This feature is for illustrative customization only; library functions like notesToChord remain unchanged.

 ## Development